HiraokaHyperTools/EnvVarUpdateDLL/README.md

 This is a DLL version of well known NSIS function [EnvVarUpdate](http://nsis.sourceforge.net/Environmental_Variables:_append,_prepend,_and_remove_entries).

-Using long string buffer (32,768 TCHARs) for supporting long PATH environment variable.
+Using long fixed-length string buffer (32,768 TCHARs) for supporting long PATH environment variable.

 ## Syntax